profound-labs/recollections-of-ajahn-chah/manuscript/markdown/fsn-2007-july.md

 Thirty Years Later
 ==================

+*Issue 80, published in July 2007.*

 ### Questions and answers with Ajahn Sumedho

-It’s 30 years since you came to England with Luang Por Chah.
+*Q:* It’s 30 years since you came to England with Luang Por Chah.
 Why did you leave Thailand?

-In 1975 the Americans left Vietnam, Laos and Cambodia – French Indochina.
+*A:* In 1975 the Americans left Vietnam, Laos and Cambodia – French Indochina.
 Those countries became communist, and there was a ‘domino theory’ everybody seemed to think would happen: that once those countries fell, the whole of south-east Asia would follow.
 There was a